paritytech/substrate/frame/benchmarking/README.md

 * Using the results of the benchmark to create a linear model of the function across its components.

-With this linear model, we are able to estimate ahead of time how long it takes to execute some logic, and thus make informed decisions without actually spending any significant resources.
+With this linear model, we are able to estimate ahead of time how long it takes to execute some logic, and thus make informed decisions without actually spending any significant resources at runtime.

 The benchmarking framework comes with the following tools: